sparqlunicorn/sparqlunicornGoesGIS/README.md

 The underscore in the query variable *?_address* marks the variable visibly as to be supplemented by a VALUES statement as given above.

+## Data Enrichment

+The second function of the SPARQL Unicorn Plugin is data enrichment.
+Here, new columns may be added to an already existing QGIS Vector layer.

+### What to enrich?

+The first step of a data enrichment is to know what can be enriched.
+For example:
+Given a dataset of universities including their geolocation, address and name and a triple store only properties with specific attributes might be interesting for an enrichment.
+In particular properties which occur sufficiently often should be of interest.
+In order to find out which properties exist and how often they are represented in a SPARQL endpoint, a "whattoenrichquery" may be defined in the triple store configuration.
+An example is given below:

+    SELECT (COUNT(distinct ?con) AS ?countcon) (COUNT(?rel) AS ?countrel) ?rel WHERE { ?con wdt:P31 %%concept%% .
+        ?con wdt:P625 ?coord .
+        ?con ?rel ?val .
+    }
+    GROUP BY ?rel
+    ORDER BY DESC(?countrel)

+This query is a template query in which the variable %%concept%% may be replaced by a Wikidata concept.
+The query returns every relation linked to instances of %%concept%% and its relative occurances in relation to the individuals.
+The result is interpreted by the SPARQL Unicorn QGIS plugin as a list in which most occuring proeprties are shown first.

+### Data enrichment process

+To enrich data from a triple store to a QGIS Vector layer, each feature included in the vector layer needs to be at best uniquely identified in the respective triple store.
+This has to be done by a matching relation e.g. the name of a university which is also present in Wikidata or by a URI which is already included in the QGIS vector layer.

 ## Adding new triple stores using configuration files